Kaibert123/kestra.io/docs/administrator-guide/configuration/kafka/README.md

 `properties` is the standard java kafka client properties, more details can be found [on Kafka Documentation](https://kafka.apache.org/documentation/)

 ## `kestra.kafka.defaults.topic`
-By default, Kestra automatically create all the topics needed, you can change partition & replication factor of these topics :
+By default, Kestra automatically creates all the topics needed, you can change the partition & replication factors of these topics :
 - `kestra.kafka.defaults.topic.partitions`: (default 16)
 - `kestra.kafka.defaults.topic.replication-factor`: (default 1)